 UW-La Crosse enhances distance learning with a robust video conferencing infrastructure.
 The ITS Department provides support for nearly every synchronous video communication tool.
 The customers served include students, staff and faculty.
 Please contact the Eagle Help Desk with any questions.

 There are six spaces on campus designed for the optimal video conferencing experience.
-These includes the Wing 31, 102 and 104 classrooms, 1404 Centennial and two unique and versatile spaces in Murphy – rooms 150 and 273.
+These includes the Wing 31, 102 and 104 classrooms, 1404 and 3212 Centennial and Murphy 150.
 All spaces feature multiple cameras, multiple displays for both “people” and “content” as well as student microphones.
 The Collaborative Language Program uses these spaces to share exotic languages amongst the UW System.
 The rooms are scheduled by faculty and staff to record student presentations, collaborate with other students and classes around the world as well as to bring in special guest speakers to their classes using video conferencing.

 Schedule a video conferencing room.